See our premium guides!

 High Avenue was beside a store and the Farmer Co-Op feed store .
 The Amish buggies would bring a constant clopping of horse hooves on the road that would make us look out to see them.

-Mike And Brenda
+Mike and Brenda

 Mike's dad who was also called Mike but had a different middle name to avoid the senior and junior titles was a feisty youth who would play tricks on the Amish people.
 Along with his brother Hopsing, they had a race car and would drag race at what is now the Ethridge Motorsports Park just down from where they lived.
 They have many stories to tell about Ethridge and the mischief they got into.
 In a way this website was easy to write and explain since the places and features are just like it was years ago.
 Time doesn't move things along here and the most common response we get from visitors is "It seems like I went back in Time" when they visitors tell us of their journey.